qiz013/cse15l-lab-reports/lab-report-1-week-2.md

 - use command "ssh-keygen" creates a pair of files called the public key and private key stored in the server and client respectively

 ![image](screenshot5.png)
-- but I get stuck when copying the public key to my account on the server.
-How to solve it?
+- copy the public (not the private) key to the .ssh directory of your user account on the server

 ## Step6: